Juan Alberto Franco Ricardo is a Bogotá-born contemporary artist, educator, and curator investigating memory and the violence of forgetting.

 Juan holds an MA in Art History from the University of Washington, Seattle and a BFA in Art from Cornish College of the Arts, Seattle.

 I dedicate my labor and energy to the maintenance and production of cultural concepts and objects through an artistic practice.
-I rely on a sequence of processes based on images, action, and text to create, distort, and manipulate images from one context to another; from one dimension to another.
-The content of the work is derived from the intersection of theory and lived experiences of erotic, queer, archival, and memorial qualities.
-These processes can produce objects that exists as cultural products to be exhibited, gifted, and bought for educational, educational, and relational purposes.
+I rely on a process based on images, actiond, and texts to transform the work from one context to another; from one dimension to another.
+The content of the work is derived from the intersection of theory and lived experiences of erotic, queer, transnational, archival, and memorial qualities.
+This process produces objects and experiences that exists as cultural products to be exhibited, gifted, shared, and bought for transactional, educational, and relational purposes.

 Through the use of archival social networks, I also share and publish the process and the work.
 In this context, I value the original substrate equally to any of its cutural, commercial, analog, or digital derivatives.
 In doing so, I continue to (de)construct imagery from a (non)personal, recyclable archive.